When trying to lose weight, you’ve probably said one of these things to yourself before…

 “I’m watching my calories like a hawk but the weight is coming out of nowhere!”

-The answer is likely yes…because you’ve probably said these things to yourself a time or two.
-I know I have!
 The thing is, you can watch your calories like a hawk or even restrict them to a ridiculously low level…that doesn’t mean you’ll magically lose weight.

 I never thought you’d ask.
 For a few reasons, really.
 It could be that you’ve got something going on in your gut that’s creating an environment where your body hangs on to weight.
 It could be that you’ve played the calorie restriction game for so long, your metabolism has tanked.
 Or it could be the small number of calories you are eating are just junky calories.